What is the Refugee Mental Health Project?

 - Networking events

-This online training is free for Ontario service providers thanks to funding from the Ontario Region branch of Citizenship and Immigration Canada.
+This online training is free for Ontario service providers thanks to funding from the Ontario Region branch of Immigration, Refugees and Citizenship Canada.
 Professionals from all provinces and territories are welcome to participate for a standard fee.

 Watch Dr. Kwame McKenzie's introduction on the course: